 Széchenyi bathhouse is one of the most iconic and popular bathhouses in Budapest.
 With it’s 18 baths it is the biggest in the city.
 And some people claim that it’s the most beautiful spa of Europe.
 The building indeed is magnificent and looking at it sitting in one of the baths outside, you will surely feel blessed.
 But also the inside parts of the building are very pretty.in Europe.

 I was told by a Hungarian that this bath is also the most popular under Hungarians themselves.
 And I think that says a lot.
-Because of its popularity the Széchenyi baths can become very crowded during day, but its still really worth it to pay a visit.
-If you want to avoid the crowds make sure you arrive as early as possible or go in the evening hours
+Because of its popularity the Széchenyi baths can become very crowded during day, but its still really worth to pay a visit.
+If you want to avoid the crowds make sure to arrive early in the morning, or in the evening hours

 Szénechyi bathhouse is beautiful, but Géllert spa has its own charm and is a bit more fancy.
 The Art Nouveau building with stained glass and colorful mosaic is a pleasure to the eyes too.
 Even if you don’t really want to go to a bathhouse paying a visit to see the lovely architecture of this building is worthwhile